 Many stem cell projects expand to a point where standard culture methods—plates, dishes, flasks, etc.—no longer yield sufficient cells to meet the growing needs for differentiation and regenerative medicine.
 At this point, larger scale options are required.
 Traditional bioreactors provide large volume cell culture of liters to hundreds of liters, but they are expensive to buy and expensive to operate.
 New small scale bioreactors fill the niche between these two extremes perfectly, providing increased cell production over plates or dishes, while being cost-effective to buy and operate.

 The ABLE bioreactor system provides standard 30 mL bioreactor (Cat.
 No. ABBWVS03A-6) and 100 mL bioreactors (Cat.
 No. ABBWVS10A) containing a unique impeller design to provide low-shear agitation.
-The vessel itself is made of high-density polycarbonate, and it is surface-treated for biocompatibility to ensure compatibility with stem cell culture.
-The 30 mL vessel provides a polypropylene cap which is equipped with a filter to allow for passive, sterile gas exchange when the vessels are incubated in a standard cell-culture incubator.
-The 100 mL flask comes with ports to facilitate exchange of gasses.
+Smaller (5 mL; Cat.
+No. ABBWVS05A) and larger (500 mL; Cat.
+No. ABBWVS50A) The vessel itself is made of high-density polycarbonate, and it is surface-treated for biocompatibility to ensure compatibility with stem cell culture.
+The 5 mL and 30 mL vessels provide a polypropylene cap which is equipped with a filter to allow for passive, sterile gas exchange when the vessels are incubated in a standard cell-culture incubator.
+The 100 mL and 500 mL flasks come with ports to facilitate exchange of gasses.

-The ABLE Bioreactor Magnetic Stir System (Cat.
-No. ABBWSS03N0S-6) consists two components.
-The heat-generating controller module sits outside the incubator and provides for precise, reproducible agitation control.
-The 6-position stirring module sits inside the incubator, and provides constant, controlled agitation without excessive heat generation, leading to consistent day-to-day and run-to-run performance.
+The ABLE Bioreactor Magnetic Stir System consists of two components.
+The heat-generating controller module (Cat.
+No. ABBWDW-1013) sits outside the incubator and provides for precise, reproducible agitation control.
+The motor (part of the controller module) and the 6-position stirring module (Cat.
+No. ABBWBP03N0S-6 for the 30 and 100 mL flask stirrer; Cat.
+No. ABBWBP05N0S-6 for the 5 mL flask stirrer) sit inside the incubator, and provides constant, controlled agitation without excessive heat generation, leading to consistent day-to-day and run-to-run performance.

 Bioreactor Culture of Stem Cells